algosup/2024-2025-project-3-quickest-path-team-6/Documents/Management/WeeklyReports/weeklyReport1.md

 - **New technologies:**
     - Because we have to use technologies that we are not familiar with, we have to go through the learning process, thus taking us time other than progressing on the code

-## Plan for next week
+## Plan For Next Week

 - Finish the functional specifications
-- Most documents are almost finished
+- Most documents will have to be almost finished
-- Put some effort on the progress of the code by other team members than the software engineers
+- Put some effort into the progress of the code by other team members than the software engineers

 ## Conclusion